 Do we have a game-changer for treating alcohol abuse?
-Several new medications, when combined with therapy and support, are enabling some patients to cut back on alcohol intake or have fewer heavy drinking days.
-Even established alcohol treatment centers are now using these drugs to help patients achieve or maintain sobriety while law enforcement agencies are using the medicines with DUI offenders to help them reach abstinence or at least cut back on their drinking.
+Several medications, when combined with therapy and support, are enabling some patients to cut back on alcohol intake or have fewer heavy drinking days.
+Even established alcohol treatment centers are now using these drugs to help patients achieve or maintain sobriety while law enforcement agencies are using the medicines with DUI (driving under the influence) offenders to help them reach abstinence or at least cut back on their drinking.

 A Drug Therapy Story

 By the time Patricia Sams appeared before a Missouri drug court for drunken driving in the spring of 2010, alcohol was ruling her life.
 Unemployed and barely able to function, Sams, who is now 48, was drinking a fifth of whiskey a day (approximately 26 ounces) and sometimes more.
 Living in a rented room in Crane, Mo., she kept a bucket beside her bed.